-I would like to talk about self-doubt in medicine, because it’s something we humans all feel at one time or other.
+I would like to talk about self-doubt in medicine, because it’s something most of us feel at one time or other.

-I used to have a recurring dream some years back.
-It centred around the sudden realisation that I still hadn’t passed my final Fellowship exam.
-I would wake up truly believing for a few moments that despite all I had done, it still wasn’t enough.
-When I reflect back on this, and the many years it took for that dream to pass, I see that it was a manifestation of self-doubt in my abilities as a doctor.
-This occurred during my time as a senior registrar and even into my first few years of being a consultant.
+I used to have a recurring dream that centred around the sudden realisation that I still hadn’t passed my final Fellowship exam.
+I would wake up truly believing for a few moments that despite all I had done, I still wasn't there.
+When I reflect back on this, and the many years it took for that dream to pass, I recognise that it was a manifestation of self-doubt in my abilities as a doctor.
+This happened during my time as a senior registrar and into my first few years of being a consultant.

 Medicine is an elite profession, and as doctors we don’t generally come from a long history of failure.
 We have excelled at school and many of us bringing a good dose of perfectionism to the mix.
-Medical school was often the first experience with adversity and once starting work we are exposed to gruelling environments.
-Situations that seem to intentionally seek out those who may have missed out on stress and self-doubt along the way.
+Medical school was often our first experience with adversity and when we start work, we're quickly exposed to situations that can lead to self-doubt and insecurity.

 Adverse events and insecurities

 Quality health care relies on high standards and attention to detail.
 When adverse events occur - as they inevitably do - doctors may be plagued by guilt and anxiety.
-Many doctors feel unable to share these struggles with others and recurrent feelings of inadequacy can contribute to burnout.
-Medical training and practice neither sufficiently prepares us to confidently deal with our mistakes, nor supports us in sharing our insecurities.
+Many doctors feel unable to share these struggles with colleagues and recurrent feelings of inadequacy contribute to burnout.
+Medical training neither prepares us to confidently deal with our mistakes, nor supports us in sharing our insecurities.
 Successful doctors do find effective ways to navigate these struggles, but they are far from welcome conversations, with ourselves let alone others.

 Research suggests that whilst some doctors' experience with failure and underperformance had tangible evidence of poor academic or patient outcomes, many more had recurrent feelings of self-doubt - i.e. perceptions that they were underperforming or failing.
 This isn’t limited to doctors early in their training, but includes seniors who experience these feelings despite clear evidence of academic and clinical success.